TK-CamBaz/Transcriptomic-data-analysis-DEMO/README.md

 Desination table: Self-made .csv or .txt file, following the format of "Experiment design file" in iDEP.

 In this demo, I use three packages/web tools to improve the workflow of the analysis:
-1. Trimming sequence and generate QC report by **AfterQC** due to its versatility in quality control, data filtering, error profiling and base correction automatically.
+1. Trimming sequence and generate QC report by _**AfterQC**_ due to its versatility in quality control, data filtering, error profiling and base correction automatically.
-2. Annotating sequence by **eggNOG-mapper** which is a powerful function annotation and prediction web tool.
+2. Annotating sequence by _**eggNOG-mapper**_ which is a powerful function annotation and prediction web tool.
-3. Analyzing the gene counts matrix by **iDEP**, a web application with easy-to-use GUI for differential expression and pathway analysis, which saving a lot of time to understand R codes and debug.
+3. Analyzing the gene counts matrix by _**iDEP**_, a web application with easy-to-use GUI for differential expression and pathway analysis, which saving a lot of time to understand R codes and debug.

+A tutorial with example files is available in Tutorial folder.

 ## Results
 (1) Preprocessing: